plarke0/startup/README.md

 ![Login design image](Login.png)
 ![Budget design image](Budget.JPG)

-Here is a sequence diagram that shows how you would interact with the server tomake a deposit and a withdrawl.
+Here is a sequence diagram that shows how you would interact with the server to make a deposit and a withdrawl.

 ```mermaid
 sequenceDiagram